-A product of the Queensland Instrumental Music Program in state schools, Dale made his solo debut with the Queensland Symphony Orchestra at the age of fifteen and was concertmaster of both the Queensland and Australian Youth Orchestras.
-Having studied with Marcia Cox and Elizabeth Morgan in Brisbane, he then moved to the USA to attend the University of Maryland as a student of Gerald Fischbach and the Guarneri Quartet.
+A product of the Queensland Instrumental Music Program, Dale made his solo debut with the Queensland Symphony Orchestra at the age of fifteen and was Concertmaster of both the Queensland and Australian Youth Orchestras.
+Having studied with Marcia Cox and Elizabeth Morgan in Brisbane, he then moved to the US to attend the University of Maryland as a student of Gerald Fischbach and the Guarneri Quartet.
 He continued his studies at the Cleveland Institute of Music under William Preucil.

 Dale has also appeared as Concertmaster of the Australian World Orchestra under Sir Simon Rattle and guest director of the Australian Chamber Orchestra and the Queensland-based chamber orchestra, Camerata.
 Dale has performed at numerous North American music festivals including Mainly Mozart, Music in the Vineyards, Festival Mozaic, Yellow Barn, Kneisel Hall and Tanglewood.